Azure-Samples/video-analyzer-csharp/src/video-consumption/video-player/README.md

-# AVA Video Player
+# Azure Video Analyzer Video Player

-This directory contains a ReactJS app that will enable you to view videos using the AVA widget player.
+This directory contains a ReactJS app that will enable you to view videos using the Video Analyzer widget player.

 ## Prerequisites
 1. npm